CHTC/chtc-website-source/file-avail-largedata.md

 ## Prepare Large Input Files For `\staging`

+**Organize and prepare your large input such that each job will use a single, or as few as possible, large input files.**

 As described in our policies, data placed in `/staging` should be stored in as few files as possible.
-Before uploading input files to `/staging`, use file compression (`zip`, `gzip`, `bzip`) and `tar` to reduce file sizes and total file counts such that only a single, or as few as possible, input "tarball" will be needed per job.
+Before uploading input files to `/staging`, use file compression (`zip`, `gzip`, `bzip`) and `tar` to reduce file sizes and total file counts such that only a single, or as few as possible, input file(s) will be needed per job.

 If your large input will be uploaded from your personal computer Mac and Linux users can create input tarballs by using the command `tar -czf` within the Terminal.
-Windows users may also use a terminal if installed, else several GUI-based `tar` applications are available, or ZIP can be used inplace of `tar`.
+Windows users may also use a terminal if installed, else several GUI-based `tar` applications are available, or ZIP can be used in place of `tar`.

 The following examples demonstrate how to make a compressed tarball from the terminal for two large input files named `file1.lrg` and